We will consider exceptional candidates who demonstrate a strong combination of the specific qualifications and skills described below.

 - ...and more!

-TSNE/AWHW envisions a society grounded in the principles of social and economic justice.
+TSNE/AWHA envisions a society grounded in the principles of social and economic justice.
 As such, we strive to achieve excellence through a diverse and inclusive workplace that honors the unique talents and lived experiences of each person.
 Our vision and values are reflected in all our employment-related decisions, including hiring practices.
-Accordingly, TSNE/AWHW actively seeks people who bring diverse backgrounds and perspectives to join us in our work.
+Accordingly, TSNE actively seeks people who bring diverse backgrounds and perspectives to join us in our work.

-As an EOE/AA employer, TSNE/AWHW will not discriminate in its employment practices due to an applicant’s race, color, religion, sex, national origin or ancestry, age, sexual orientation, gender identification, genetic information, veteran or disability status or any other factor prohibited by law.
+As an EOE/AA employer, TSNE/AWHA will not discriminate in its employment practices due to an applicant’s race, color, religion, sex, national origin or ancestry, age, sexual orientation, gender identification, genetic information, veteran or disability status or any other factor prohibited by law.